Acrobat Removals & Storage

 They’re also the best place to put bed bolts and tools.
 You might even decide to pop in an electric kettle, coffee, sugar, long-life milk, and a couple of mugs for when you arrive at the new place.

-Leave the appliance leave switched off until they are defrosted, then remove all shelves, trays, and drawers and properly clean with hot, soapy water.
+Leave the appliance switched off until they are defrosted, then remove all shelves, trays, and drawers and properly clean with hot, soapy water.
+Your fridge and/or freezer should be dried and free of moisture.
+After 48 hours, they should then be closed to protect the seals.

-When preparing your washing machine for transport, disconnect it from electricity then unscrew the hoses off the taps to drain any residual water.
-Next, unscrew the hoses from the machine and place them in the box.
-Or, if they are attached to the back of the machine, coil them up and tape them so they’re not left dangling.
-Be careful not to lose the rubber washers and if you kept the travel bolts from when you purchased the machine, install these last.
+Next, unscrew the hoses from the machine and place them in the machine for safe keeping.
+If the hoses are attached to the back of the machine, coil them up and tape them so they’re not left dangling.

 Prepare your BBQ for the move by detaching the gas bottle (you will need to make your own arrangements for the transportation of it because gas bottles are a prohibited item on our trucks).